peteralieber/rustrays/README.md

 }
 ```

+# 5 Adding a Sphere

+This section was relatively straight-forward in Rust, even as a new Rustacean.
+Since I had read the Ray Tracing In One Weekend through a couple times, I did split the implementation of the ray_color function into a background and the sphere at this point.
+This made it easier to move to hittables and sphere objects.

+# 6 Surface Normals and Hittable Objects

-Great!
-Now I can create rays and find a location at ```t```.
+I can create rays and find a location at ```t```.
 However, this quickly fell apart when using this in the context of a hittable object (implemented as a Hittable trait).

 ```rust
 impl Hittable for Sphere {